Natural Marks in Full-Grain Leather: Why “Imperfections” Are a Sign of Quality

 Posted by Ozark Mountain Leather on Jan 14th 2026

-When you invest in handcrafted leather goods, whether it’s a rifle sling, shotgun sling, or a Bison leather Bible cover, you’re choosing something real.
+When you invest in handcrafted leather goods, whether it’s a rifle sling, shotgun sling, or a bison leather Bible cover, you’re choosing something real.
 At Ozark Mountain Leather, we work with full-grain leather because it is the strongest, most durable, and most authentic leather available.
 And with that authenticity comes something important to understand: natural markings.

 Scars, wrinkles, grain variation, stretch marks, and even the occasional insect bite are not flaws.
 They are the true nature of leather.